|Nutritional Guidelines (per serving)|

 - 1 (1 pound) bag split peas (green or yellow; rinsed)

 - 2 large potatoes (peeled and cut into 1-inch pieces)

 - Salt and pepper to taste

-In a large stock pot, fry bacon until fully cooked.
+In a large stockpot, fry bacon until fully cooked.
 Remove, crumble when cool and set aside.
-Add garlic, onion, celery, and carrots to bacon grease in the pot and saute over medium heat until limp.
+Add garlic, onion, celery, and carrots to bacon grease in the pot and sauté over medium heat until limp.

-Add water, peas, ham bone, and bay leaf to pot with other vegetables.
+Add water, peas, ham bone, and bay leaf to the pot with other vegetables.
 Bring to a boil, skimming any foam that rises to the top.
 Add the chopped ham, potatoes, crumbled bacon, and salt and pepper to taste, and return to a boil.
-Reduce to a simmer, cover and cook on low for 1 hour or until peas have completely broken down, stirring frequently to avoid scorching.
+Reduce to a simmer, cover, and cook on low for 1 hour or until peas have completely broken down, stirring frequently to avoid scorching.